cemtorun/Alzheimers-ML/README.md

 transcribed speech.
 The toolkit counts the number of verbs, the number of nouns, and the word-to-sentence ratio in transcribed sentences, which are inputs into the linear discriminant analysis.

+This project was done for Hack Princeton and won Best Health Hack along with Best Use of ML